 Overall, a total of 43 550 infants (3.5%) had a major birth defect.
 The risk of any major birth defect increased with increasing maternal weight and severity of obesity from 3.4% in underweight mothers to 4.7% in obese type III mothers.
 Congenital heart defects were the most common organ-specific defect (1.6%), but the largest risk was seen with nervous system defects.
 The overall risk of major birth defects was greater in boys than girls (4.1% vs 2.8%), even though the risk for both sexes increased with maternal weight.
 Diabetes did not influence the effects of increasing weight on birth defects.

-The authors note that pregnancies are often terminated when major defects are detected; however, this may not be the case in obese women as antenatal detection of birth defects can be more difficult to these women.
+The authors note that pregnancies are often terminated when major defects are detected; however, this may not be the case in obese women as antenatal detection of birth defects can be more difficult for these women.
 Therefore, it is possible that the risk of birth defects in the offspring of obese women was overestimated in this study.
 In addition, folic acid deficiency, which is associated with neural tube and congenital heart defects, is common in obese women and may have affected the results.
 Despite these limitations, this study emphasizes how important it is for women to maintain a BMI in the normal range before pregnancy.

-Written By: Natasha Tetlow, PhD
+Written by Natasha Tetlow, PhD

 Persson M, Cnattingius S, Villamor E, Soderling J, Pasternak B, Stephansson O, et al. Risk of major congenital malformations in relation to maternal overweight and obesity severity: cohort study of 1.2 million singletons.
 BMJ.
 2017;357:j2563.
 Available at: doi:10.1136/bmj.j2563.